+STOP PRESS!
+Thanks to funding from The National Lottery Community Fund Reaching Communities programme we now able to confirm that Musical Connections can continue for another 3 years and so are now accepting applications and referrals!
 Click on the flyer image below to find our more about the project and download the application form.

-Wavelength - a FREE, community-based, creative music making programme for young people aged 12-18 with mental health conditions living in Birmingham and Solihull.
+Wavelength - a FREE, community-based, creative music making programme for young people aged 14-25 with mental health conditions living in Birmingham and Solihull.

-Ardeleigh FCAMHS and Adriatic Ward
+Ardeleigh FCAMHS and Adriatic Ward, Birmingham

 Birmingham Children's Hospital Parkview Clinic (all wards)

-Woodbourne Priory Hospital
+Woodbourne Priory Hospital, Birmingham

 If you (or your child) are an inpatient in one of these settings and would like to take part, please speak to your keyworker to register interest and to obtain a simple application.

 If you have a general enquiry about working for Quench Arts in the future then please get in contact to introduce yourself and your work.
 Please note that the majority of our staff are employed on a freelance, fixed term basis, attached to specific programmes of work.
 Therefore, we are unlikely to have any immediate openings when you do get in touch.
 However, we are always interested to hear from you and can keep you in mind for future project opportunities.
 We always do our best to support the development of those we work with and many of our staff have progressed through our trainee roles/training opportunities to lead facilitator roles for Quench Arts and other local organisations.